siyabongamasiya/Culo/README.md

 About

-This App was created to allow users to play their favourite songs and create playlist
+This App was created to allow users to play their favourite songs and create playlist.

 Skills Demonstrated